Whether you want to buy or are renting, we’ve found the cheapest places to live in the UK so you can stretch your budget as far as possible.

 - Average salary

-- Schools (primary, secondary, further education) – check Ofsted reports and chat to parents in local Facebook groups
+- Schools (primary, secondary, further education) – check Ofsted reports and chat with parents in local Facebook groups

 - Crime rates – use a tool to check for crime rates in the last 12 months